The Hopeful Existentialist

 The Hopeful Existentialist: Vi (she/her/they)

 Hi.
-My name is Vi and I am a queer, intersectional feminist, existential, eclectic, somatic informed, trauma informed and holistic based therapist.
+My name is Vi and I am an intersectional feminist, existential, eclectic, somatic informed, trauma informed and holistic based therapist.

 As a holistic therapist, I believe in incorporating techniques to help growth on: